debops/debops/docs/dpg/dpg-0002/index.rst

 **Example:**

-This is an example playbook for debops.slapd_ defining soft dependencies:
+This is an example playbook for :ref:`debops.slapd` defining soft dependencies:

 .. code-block:: yaml